Contents

 Skylight Cost Factors.

 A lot of standard-sized skylights cost $150 to $3,500.
-The bigger the skylight, the higher the cost.
-If your roof opening does not fit one of the below sizes, expect to pay at least 25% more for the unit than the next-closest standard option on this list.
+The larger the skylight, the greater the rate.
+If your roof opening does not fit one of the listed below sizes, anticipate to pay a minimum of 25% more for the system than the next-closest standard option on this list.

 Size (Width by Height) Price.